wangjiongw/Knowledge-Distillation-PyTorch/classification/README.md

 ## Results
 #### CIFAR
 Top1 error rate on the CIFAR-10/100 benchmarks are reported.
 You may get different results when training your models with different random seed.
-Note that the number of parameters are computed on the CIFAR-10 dataset.\
+Note that the number of parameters are computed on the CIFAR-10 dataset.<br>
 ```Top-1 Accuracy is the best one, while Top-5 is one at the last epoch.```

 | Model             | Param (M)      | CIFAR-10 Top1 (%) | CIFAR-10 Top5 (%) |